wp-plugins/job-manager-by-smartrecruiters/readme.txt

 The easiest way to post jobs and manage applicants in a WordPress site.

-Job Manager is the cool and easy plugin to display relevant jobs on any web page.
-Job Manager connects with your SmartRecruiters Recruiting Software to automate job posting and candidate management
+Job Manager is the cool and easy plugin to display relevant jobs on any page.
+Job Manager connects with your SmartRecruiters Recruiting Software to automate job posting and candidate management.

 Jobs posted from your SmartRecruiters Software will automatically be displayed in your WordPress site.